 Candida species develop resistance to clinical fungicides owing to multidrug efflux pumps, which help them move drugs out of their cells.
 This resistance can occur because of gene family growth or increased expression (Morschhäuser et al., 2007).
 Five CDR genes, including CDR1, have been identified in Candida spp. to transport azoles and other drugs, such as cycloheximide and chloramphenicol (Maras et al., 2021).
 CDR genes have been used in drug expression testing; however, their use for yeast species identification through PCR amplification remains limited.
 We also used species-specific primers for the CDR1 gene to identify four Candida species, including C. tropicalis, C. Dubliniensis, C. parapsilosis, and C. glabrata.
-The PCR bands for these Candida spe. were recorded at 163bp,221bp, 241bp, and 188bp, respectively, as expected.
+The PCR bands for these Candida species.